MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### EventHubException

 This error code means that Data Activator received an exception from Eventstreams when importing your data from your Eventstreams item.
-To resolve the problem, open your eventstreams item and examine the connection to your Data Activator object, to check for errors in the connection or the event stream.
+To resolve the problem, open your eventstreams item and examine the connection to your Data Activator object, to check for errors in the connection or the eventstream.

 ### UnauthorizedAccess